Court of Protection Deputyship Solicitors

 We act as deputies for a variety of vulnerable clients who lack capacity, including:

-Hodge Jones & Allen is ranked as a Tier 3 firm for this area of law in the Legal 500 and has great experience in handling such cases.
+Hodge Jones & Allen is ranked for this area of law in the Legal 500 and has great experience in handling such cases.
 We welcome instructions from families where a relative is likely to need help in the administration of their affairs and understand the extra sensitivity and

 communication skills needed when acting for vulnerable clients.